 The Winter Garden and South Central Region of Texas spans from Stephenville and San Angelo (central) to Uvalde (south).
 The climate in these areas is characterized by hot, humid summers and generally mild to cool winters.
 Research in the region focuses on agricultural systems, water, farming practices, and pest management.

 To combat the arid conditions, water conservation research and alternative farming practices is important for both San Angelo and Uvalde.
 The area has experienced water savings by use of deficit irrigation with subsurface drip systems and irrigating at night.
-Using biodegradable plasticulture mulch helps soils maintain moisture and degrades 100% after 12 months, and cover crops reduces wind erosion.
+Using biodegradable plasticulture mulch helps soils maintain moisture and degrades 100% after 12 months, and cover crops reduce wind erosion.

 Researchers in Stephenville have developed strategies to increase waste-management efficiency.
 The strategy involves on-dairy phosphorus recycling using year-round forage cultivation and reduced phosphorus excretion in diets.
-This saves dairy producers $900M in land purchase or lease costs and reduces phosphorus pollution.
+This saves dairy producers $900M in a land purchase or lease costs and reduces phosphorus pollution.

 - Uvalde Center developed hydroponic cropping systems that increase leaf lettuce yields by more than 40% and water savings by 90%.